Glossary

 Semantic Substrate

 The execution layer that transforms governed meaning into executable semantic structures.
 It ensures consistent, aligned, auditable execution across all agents.
-It is Layer 6 of the Deterministic Process Intelligence Architecture.
+It is Layer 6 of the Governed Process Intelligence Architecture.

 System-Side AI